semorale/backend-test/README.md

 ## Mail Settings
 To send a remainder by mail, you need to set the email variables in the settings file.

+## Permissions
+You need to manually add the permissions to nora user: add_menu list_menu change_menu list_selected